alphagov/govuk-import-export-prototype/guidance/wood-packaging-requirements.markdown

 - check the [global exporters guide](http://www.timcon.org/ISPM15/ISPM15GlobalGuide.asp)
 - contact the country’s embassy or the [National Plant Protection Organisation (NPPO) in that country](https://www.ippc.int/en/partners/regional-plant-protection-organizations)

-##If your goods fail an import inspection

-Your wood packaging may be inspected by the Forestry Commission.
-If your packaging fails an inspection, you’ll have to pay for one or more of the following:

-- repackaging  of the goods
-- treatment and marking of the wood packaging to meet ISPM15 requirements
-- destruction of the wood packaging
-- return of the wood packaging and, if necessary, the goods inside it

-If you’re given the option to treat the packaging, you can [find a company authorised to carry out treatment to ISPM15 standards](http://www.timcon.org/FindASupplier/Default.asp).

 ##Reusing and returning solid  wood packaging